-A crucial part of Mueller’s investigation is not just how Russia helped Trump, but also whether Trump’s campaign actively worked with the Russians in these efforts.
-Mueller’s public indictments have not yet demonstrated that his happened, but he has gathered significant evidence that various people in Trump’s orbit were talking to Russians during and about the 2016 campaign.
+A crucial part of Mueller’s investigation was not just how Russia helped Trump, but also whether Trump’s campaign actively worked with the Russians in these efforts.
+Barr’s summary of Mueller’s report said the investigation did not find evidence of collusion, but Mueller has gathered significant evidence that various people in Trump’s orbit were talking to Russians during and about the 2016 campaign.

 The first person charged in the Russia investigation was Papadopoulos, Trump’s former foreign policy advisor.
 He tried to set up a meeting between Trump and Russian officials during the campaign, communicated with Russians who promised they had “dirt” on Clinton and then lied to the FBI about his actions.

 As Trump moved toward clinching the Republican Party’s nomination in the summer of 2016, another set of Russians reached out to his oldest son, Donald Trump Jr. On June 9, 2016, Trump Jr., along with Trump’s son-in-law Jared Kushner and Manafort, met with a Kremlin-connected Russian lawyer at Trump Tower in New York City.
 The lawyer had promised documents and information that could “incriminate” Clinton, but ultimately they say she did not provide useful information.

 Roger Stone, a longtime Trump confidant and Republican political operative, also played an active part in Russia’s plans, according to prosecutors.
 In January, Mueller charged Stone with obstruction, lying and witness tampering, laying out in a 24-page indictment how Stone allegedly sought information about the hacked DNC and Clinton emails at the direction of a senior Trump campaign official.